nguyenthanhhy0108/NT208.O21.ANTN---Hotel-management-website/README.md

     gradlew bootRun
     ```

-5. **Access the Application**: Open a web browser and go to `http://localhost:8080` to use the Hotel Booking application.
+7. **Access the Application**: Open a web browser and go to `http://localhost:8080` to use the Hotel Booking application.

 ## We advise you to run our project on IntelliJ for a better experience.

 If you do not know how to clone and run a spring boot project on Intellij, watch this [tutorial video](https://www.youtube.com/watch?v=ZqxVJ9gEKo0&t=161s)

+8. **Test our deployed domain**: Open a web browser and go to `http://ho12.site` to use our Hotel Booking application.

 ## Technologies and Functions